Best MCP Servers for Ruby on Rails in 2026

 The best MCP servers for Rails — Postgres for Active Record, Docker for services, Playwright for system tests, Context7 for Rails docs.

-Rails developers work across the full stack in a way that few other frameworks demand.
-In a single session, you might write a migration, adjust a background job configuration, add a system test, update a controller, and deploy -- all guided by conventions that change between major versions.
-The mental overhead is not complexity per se but breadth.
-Model Context Protocol (MCP) servers help by giving your AI assistant direct access to the systems you interact with throughout the day: your database, your containers, your docs, your repository, and your browser.
+Rails developers work across the full stack in a single session -- migrations, background jobs, system tests, controllers, deployments -- all guided by conventions that change between major versions.
+MCP servers help by giving your AI assistant direct access to your database, containers, docs, repository, and browser so it writes code that matches your actual environment and Rails version.

 PostgreSQL MCP -- Your Database Schema as Living Context